Slovak Television and Radio (STVR)

-Radio and Television Slovakia (RTVS) is Slovakia’s national public broadcasting operator.
-The company was established in 2011 following the merger of Slovak Television and Slovak Radio.
-RTVS operates three television channels, nine radio stations, and three regional radio channels, serving as a major media platform nationwide.
+Slovak Television and Radio (STVR) is Slovakia’s national public broadcasting operator.
+The institution was established in July 2024, when the parliament voted to abolish Radio and Television Slovakia (RTVS), created in 2011 through the merger of Slovak Television and Slovak Radio.
+The restructuring, passed by the ruling coalition of SMER, Hlas, and SNS, replaced RTVS with a new broadcaster under direct political oversight.
+STVR operates three television channels, nine radio stations, and three regional radio channels, continuing RTVS’s role as a nationwide media platform.

 Media assets